-This module introduces students to the basic anatomy of the head and teeth in order to familiarize students with the anatomical structures involved in dental radiographs.
 Radiation protection and the hazards of X-ray radiation are studied.
 Emphasis is placed on maintaining radiation safety while obtaining the best possible diagnostic quality on dental radiographs.
 Students are also introduced to digital radiography.
-Theory, laboratory skills and clinical practice meet state guidelines for a Radiation Safety Certificate and comply with federal regulations for certifying radiographic operators.
-Students practice techniques of film exposure and mounting in equipped dental operatories with industryapproved structural and monitoring devices.
-Exposure techniques include bitewing, bisecting and parallel techniques and are performed on a patient simulator manikin.
-Upon successful completion of practice, students produce radiographs on site for clinical patients as prescribed by a licensed dentist (Florida State Only).
-Students process film using a fully equipped darkroom or automatic processor.
+Theory, laboratory skills and clinical practice meet state guidelines for radiation safety and comply with federal regulations for certifying radiographic operators.
+Students practice techniques of film exposure and mounting in equipped dental operatories with industry-approved structural and monitoring devices.
+Exposure techniques include periapical and bitewing x-rays using the bisecting and parallel techniques and are performed on a patient simulator manikin.
+Students process film using an automatic processor or digital radiology.
 Students are also required to mount processed radiographs and to evaluate the diagnostic quality according to established criteria.
-Students retake non-diagnostic films.
+Students retake non-diagnostic films understanding and following the ALARA concept.
 Professional responsibilities regarding the state radiation safety certificate are introduced as well as quality assurance and infection control.
-Students are introduced to front office procedures utilizing related front office software.
 Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication are discussed.
+Toward the end of the module, students explore front office techniques using the Dentrix software.
 Related dental terminology is also taught.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 40
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40